mariadb-corporation/mariadb-columnstore-server/README.md

 #MariaDB ColumnStore Server (version 1.0)
 This is the server part of MariaDB ColumnStore 1.0.3.
 MariaDB ColumnStore 1.0.3 is the development version of MariaDB ColumnStore.
-It is built by porting InfiniDB 4.6.7 on MariaDB 10.1.14 and adding entirely new features not found anywhere else.
+It is built by porting InfiniDB 4.6.7 on MariaDB 10.1.17 and adding entirely new features not found anywhere else.

-#MariaDB Columnstore Engine (version 1.0)
+##MariaDB ColumnStore Engine (version 1.0)
-This is the engine part of MariaDB ColumnStore 1.0.3.
+MariaDB ColumnStore also requires the matching engine version.
+This can be found at https://github.com/mariadb-corporation/mariadb-columnstore-engine.

-Engine is a submodule of Server in the build process.
+Always match the server engine / git branch with the engine git branch.

 ###Alpha release notice
 MariaDB ColumnStore 1.0.3 is an Alpha release.
 This is the first MariaDB ColumnStore release, not all features planned for the MariaDB ColumnStore 1.0 series are included in this release.

-Currently building has only been certified on CentOS 6.6, 6.8 and 7.0 and Ubuntu 16.04.
+Currently building has only been certified on CentOS 6 and 7 and Ubuntu 16.04.
 Building on other platforms will be certified in a later release.

 A few things to notice: